sid88in/serverless-appsync-plugin/README.md

 AppSync [supports custom domains](https://aws.amazon.com/blogs/mobile/introducing-custom-domain-names-for-aws-appsync-apis/).

-You need to generate and provide a valid certificate ARN for the domain (Note: Taht certificate ust be in the `us-east-1` region, no matter where you deploy your AppSync API).
+You need to generate and provide a valid certificate ARN for the domain (Note: The certificate must be in the `us-east-1` region, no matter where you deploy your AppSync API).

 example: